tillitis/tkey-ssh-agent/README.md

 While the app is being loaded, the LED on the USB stick (in one of the outer corners) will be turned off. `tkey-runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
-By adding the flag `--uss`, you will be asked to type a phrase which will be hashed to become the USS digest (the final newline is removed from the phrase before hashing).
+By adding the`--uss` flag, you will be asked to type a phrase which will be hashed to become the USS digest (the final newline is removed from the phrase before hashing).

 Alternatively, you may use `--uss-file=filename` to make it read the contents of a file, which is then hashed as the USS.
-The filename can be `-` for reading from stdin.
-Note that all data in file/stdin is read and hashed without any modification.
+The filename can be set to `-` to read from the stdin instead.
+Note that all data from the file/stdin is read and hashed without any modification.

-The firmware uses the USS digest, together with a hash digest of the raw device app binary, and the Unique Device Secret (UDS, unique per physical device) to derive secrets for use by the application.
+The firmware uses the USS digest, together with a hash digest of the raw device app binary and the Unique Device Secret (UDS, unique per physical device) to derive secrets for use by the application.

 The practical result for users of the signer app is that the ed25519